 - Audio: add stock music and sounds to your Edit.

 - Text: add text clips to the project.

 - Transitions: add visual transitions to the project.

 - Backgrounds: access a repository of stock background including static images and animations.

 3. Browser: displays content according to the selected tab.

 4. Preview Window: displays a preview of the selected clip from the Browser or Timeline.

 5. Timeline: video projects are constructed here.
 The Timeline contains tracks for video and audio.
-By default, two video tracks and one audio track are available.
+By default, one text, one video, and one audio track are available.

-Video projects can be edited in two different modes: Storyboard, and Timeline.
-Timeline is the recommended mode as it’s more robust.
-Instructions in this guide are based on Timeline mode.
+Video projects can be edited in two different modes: Simplified editor, and full-featured editor.
+We recommend using the full-featured editor because it is more robust.
+Instructions in this guide are based on the Full featured editor mode.